dwyl/phoenix-chat-example/README.md

 ```

 > Take a moment to read the JavaScript code
-and confirm your understanding of what it's doing.
+and confirm your understanding of what it's doing. <br />
 Hopefully the in-line comments are self-explanatory,
 but if _anything_ is unclear, please ask!